vinceskahan/v5wiki/view-logs.md

 ## syslog

-The default logger for WeeWX is `syslog`.
-When `weewxd` or any service or extension emits a log message, that message goes to the system's logger, `syslog`.
+On systems that use `syslog`, when `weewxd` or any service or extension emits a log message, that message goes to the system's logger.
 The system then saves the log messages to a file.
 Some operating systems use `/var/log/syslog` (Debian, Ubuntu, MacOS, xBSD), while others use `/var/log/messages` (Redhat, Fedora, CentOS, Rocky).
 In some configurations, you might see messages from WeeWX in both `/var/log/syslog` and `/var/log/messages`.

-If the system saves `syslog` messages to file, then you can use standard tools such as `head`, `tail`, `more`, or `less` to view those messages.
+You can use standard tools such as `head`, `tail`, `more`, or `less` to view those messages.

 Here are some examples:
 ```